-2. Upload configuration files to the root directory of the provisioning server and trigger IP phones to perform an auto provisioning for configuration update.
+2. Upload configuration files to the root directory of the provisioning server and trigger IP phones to perform an auto provisioning for a configuration update.

-For more information on auto provisioning, refer to the latest Auto Provisioning Guide for your phone on Yealink Technical Support.
+For more information on auto provisioning, refer to the latest Auto Provisioning Guide on Yealink Technical Support.